META-CMP/data/data/study_search/database_search/processed/preparation_for_abstract_screening/README.md

 ## 1. De-duplication

-After our initial database search, we merged the results from EconLit and Google Scholar and removed duplicates using the bibliographic software [Zotero](https://www.zotero.org/) (version: 6.0.21) and the [Zotero Duplicates Merger](https://github.com/frangoud/ZoteroDuplicatesMerger) add-on (v1.1.5) for Zotero.
+After our initial database search, we merged the results from EconLit and Google Scholar and removed duplicates using the bibliographic software [Zotero](https://www.zotero.org/) (version: `6.0.21`) and the [Zotero Duplicates Merger](https://github.com/frangoud/ZoteroDuplicatesMerger) add-on (version: `v1.1.5`).
 We took care to preserve the existing complete abstracts from EconLit when merging the duplicates.
-See [here](https://github.com/META-CMP/data/tree/main/data/study%20search/database%20search/processed/preparation%20for%20abstract%20screening/merging%20of%20EL%20and%20GS%20results%20and%20duplicate%20removal) for the merged and duplicate-free results in `.csv` and `.ris` format.
+See [here](data/study_search/database_search/processed/preparation_for_abstract_screening/merging_of_EL_and_GS_results_and_duplicate_removal) for the merged and duplicate-free results in `.csv` and `.ris` format.

 - Entries after merging of EconLit and Google Scholar results: 18265
 - Entries after removal of duplicates: 12272